margaretpopa/Quizz-App/README.md

 ### If the user does not choose anything, he receives a message to choose an answer.
 ![image](https://user-images.githubusercontent.com/72069131/143021039-9e92be22-f201-48d2-8060-885d754ada6c.png)

 ### The score and questions are highlighted at the top of the screen.
-After choosing an answer, the correct answer is green, and the wrong answer is red.
+After the user has chosen, the correct answer is colored green, and the wrong answer is colored red.
 If the answer is correct, the score increases by 1 point.
 Otherwise, the score remains the same.
 ![image](https://user-images.githubusercontent.com/72069131/143021280-43b1273c-73db-4ea8-957a-aaecca80a006.png) ![image](https://user-images.githubusercontent.com/72069131/143021792-e82421a2-7e57-43bb-a46e-be3033fb02cb.png) ![image](https://user-images.githubusercontent.com/72069131/143022084-96aa7ef3-bc53-42f3-842e-d7a6302bc96a.png)